kroyxt/elp-documentation/docs/encapsulation.md

 | 4      | s       | Alveolar              | Unvoiced |
 | 5      | v       | Labial                | Voiced   |

-- Post-Alveolars are a multiple of three.
+- Palatals are a multiple of three.
 - Alveolars are one greater than a multiple of three.
 - Labials are one less than a multiple of three.
 - Unvoiced consonants are even.